 - Determine Line of Sight Arc: You must first determine which of the defender's Line of Sight Arcs (see Line of Sight, pg.
 14) the attacker is in.
 If the charge is successful, the attacker will end up contacting the enemy in whichever Line of Sight Arc it began in.
 If the attacker's tray crosses into several of the defender's Line of Sight Arcs, use the one the majority of its tray is in.
-In the event it is exactly 50/50 across different LoS Arcs, the attacker may choose the arc. - Pivot Attacker: The attacker may then pivot, so long as the targeted enemy remains in its Line of Sight and it would potentially contact the target during its move. - Roll Charge Distance and Move Attacker: The attacker will then roll a D6.
+In the event it is exactly 50/50 across different LoS Arcs, the attacker may choose the arc. - Pivot Attacker: The attacker may then pivot, as long as the targeted enemy remains in its Line of Sight and will potentially contact the target during its move. - Roll Charge Distance and Move Attacker: The attacker will then roll a D6.
 This roll, plus the attacker's Speed Stat, is its total charge distance.
 The attacker is then moved directly forward its total charge distance, stopping only if it would contact another unit it cannot cross or a Terrain piece it cannot cross (in which case, it will stop 1" away from that unit/Terrain piece).
 If, at any point during this move, it contacts the targeted enemy's tray, then it was a Successful Charge.
 If it fails to contact the targeted enemy's tray for any reason (such as rolling too low on its total charge distance), the result is a Failed Charge (see next page).
 Additionally, if the attacker rolls a 1 for its charge distance roll, it suffers a Disorderly Charge (see next page). - Align with Enemy: On a Successful Charge, the attacker's tray is then aligned to the targeted enemy's tray.
-Place the attacker so that it is either center-to-center with the target's tray or 50% aligned (as to allow another friendly unit to engage that enemy).
+Place the attacker so that it is aligned to either 50% or 100% to the defender's tray.
+If the attacker cannot be aligned directly at 50% or 100% their tray must be aligned as close to one of these two as possible (remembering that for a Charge to be valid the attacker must have been able to align to at least 50%).